jibanCat/mpgadget_viz_notebooks/README.md

 ## MP-Gadget Simulations

 MP-Gadget is a versatile and scalable cosmological simulation code.
-You can find more information and download the simulations from their GitHub page: [MP-Gadget Repository](http://github.com/MP-Gadget/MP-Gadget/).
+You can find more information their GitHub page: [MP-Gadget Repository](http://github.com/MP-Gadget/MP-Gadget/).

 For accessing the simulation output, navigate to the `output` directory.
 Particle position data can be found in `output/PART_XXX/`, where `XXX` is the snapshot number.
 These snapshots represent various stages of cosmic evolution, with higher numbers indicating more recent phases of the Universe.
 To correlate snapshot numbers with redshift values, consult the `output/Snapshots.txt` file, which includes a detailed conversion table.